Find an event

 Downtown Farmers Market

-At this market held every second Saturday of the month, you can find vendors selling locally grown produce, jams, jellies, pickled items, fresh baked bread, local honey, hen fruit, and homemade goat soap.
+Held every second Saturday of the month, the market offers vendor exhibits featuring locally grown produce, jams, jellies, pickled items, fresh baked bread, local honey, hen fruit, and freshly made goat soap.

 facebook.com/rockportdowntownfarmersmarket